suvrajitm/ConformationalCoordPropagation/README.md

 FindConformationalCoord.py

 ## Authors
-Suvrajit Maji and Hstau Liao
+Suvrajit Maji (Matlab and Python version)
+Hstau Liao (Python version)

 We are part of the "Propagation of Conformational Coordinates Across Angular Space ..." project and also part of the *ManifoldEM* python software team.